AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-hub/README.md

 With the new Azure IoT device created, navigate to your Key Vault instance and select *Certificates* under *Settings* in the left pane.
 Click the `ca` certificate and download it in the same way as you previously downloaded the `device` certificate.

-With the CA certificate downloaded, and assumed to have the name `keyvault.pfx`, please open a terminal and run the following commands to create a new device certificate.
+With the CA certificate downloaded, and assumed to have the name `keyvault.pfx`, please open a command-line interface and run the following commands to create a new device certificate.
 At this point you will need to have [OpenSSL](https://www.openssl.org/) installed on your computer.

 ```sh
 # Define a variable with the name of the new device